 Watering Norfolk Island Pine:

 The Norfolk Island Pine should be watered relatively infrequently, as the plants like to dry out some between watering.
 The easiest way to tell if a plant needs to be watered is by the weight of the container.
 If the container is very heavy and the foliage is upright, chances are good the plant doesn’t need water, whereas a light container and limp foliage means the plant needs some water.
 Sometimes, water pours out of the container without being retained by the soil.
 Soaking the dry soil in a small dish or saucer can be a useful way to solve this problem.
 It is important not to water the foliage of these plants, or to over-water them as this will lead to leaf damage or plant death.
 If you’re unsure, it is always better to let the plant go dry instead of drenching it with water.
-Moisture meters are another easy way to tell if plants need to be watered, and usually come with a guide to indicate what number or level of moisture different plants require.
+Moisture meters are another easy way to tell if plants need to be watered, and usually, come with a guide to indicate what number or level of moisture different plants require.

 Fertilizing Norfolk Island Pine:

 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
 On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
-We offer a one year warranty on our plants when you purchase Bio-tone at checkout and use it per label instructions.

 Best Growing Soil for Norfolk Island Pine: